 You might think that part of learning how to be frugal means accepting less ‘luxury’ things like travel, but I think if it’s a priority for your happiness, then travel should always be a part of your lifestyle.

-Travel and experiences are, for me, far more important than material possessions, and I’m always going to be willing to forego lots of fancy clothes and expensive things in favour of a trip abroad.
+Travel and experiences are, for me, far more important than material possessions, and I’m always going to be willing to forego lots of fancy clothes and expensive things in favor of a trip abroad.

 That being said, you can definitely still be frugal when you travel.
 One of the best ways to do this is to travel as a minimalist.